Problem 1: When executing a program from the IDE, the console window blinks and then closes immediately.

 This will cause your program to wait for you to press a key before continuing, which will give you time to examine your program’s output before your compiler closes the console window.

-Other solutions, such as the commonly suggested system("pause") solution may only work on certain operating systems and should be avoided.
+solution may only work on certain operating systems and should be avoided.

 Note: Visual Studio will not pause at the end of a console application if it is run with debugging (Debug Menu->Start Debugging).
 If you want it to pause, you can either use the code solution above, or run your program without debugging (Debug Menu->Start Without Debugging).